travier/fedora-sysexts/semanage/README.md

 # semanage

 SELinux utilities, including those that require Python.
+For Fedora CoreOS only.